 The publications include numbers benefiting from individual elements such as childcare and disability, average entitlements, and income band breakdowns.
 There are also publications on tax credits take-up rates, rates of error and fraud, and children in low income families.

-Personal tax credits
+About personal tax credits

 Child Tax Credit (CTC) and Working Tax Credit (WTC) replaced Working Families’ Tax Credit, Disabled Person’s Tax Credit and Children’s Tax Credit in April 2003.